llm-bible/llm-bible.github.io/_publications/cetinic2022myth.markdown

 bibkey: cetinic2022myth
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2211.15271"}
-tags: ['Ethics and Bias', 'Multimodal Models', 'Merging']
+tags: ['Multimodal Models', 'Ethics and Bias', 'Merging']
 ---
 The paper discusses the potential of large vision-language models as objects of interest for empirical cultural studies.
 Focusing on the comparative